Rémy Pflimlin: Personal life and death

 Pfimlin was married to an heiress to the Peugeot fortune, and he had four children.
-He served as the chairman of the Conservatoire de Paris and Musica, a classical music festival in Strasbourg.
-He also served as the president of the Prix Italia from 2012 to 2014.
+He was the chairman of the Conservatoire de Paris and Musica, a classical music festival in Strasbourg.
+He also was the president of the Prix Italia from 2012 to 2014.
 He was a member of Le Siècle.

 Pflimlin died of cancer at the Pitié-Salpêtrière Hospital in Paris on 3 December 2016.
 He was 62 years old.
 Upon his death, Jean Rottner, the mayor of his hometown of Mulhouse, described him as "a lover of culture, a humanist, but most of all a friend".
 Meanwhile, François Hollande, the president of France, said he was "a man who gave his life to the press, to the media, and to informing the public.
 Beyond his foolproof discretion, he hid a deep commitment to culture, including music."